A Benchmark Study on Calibration: Experiments and Discussion

 \subsection{How does calibration interact with accuracy?}

-Extensive research in the robustness literature has investigated the trade-off between accuracy and robustness such as \cite{zhang2019theoretically}.
+Extensive research in the robustness literature has investigated the trade-off between accuracy and robustness such as \citep{zhang2019theoretically}.
 However, the interplay between accuracy and calibration has not been as thoroughly explored.
-While some prior studies hinted at a potential trade-off between accuracy and calibration \cite{mukhoti2020calibrating, karandikar2021soft}, these findings seem limited or not universally consistent.
+While some prior studies hinted at a potential trade-off between accuracy and calibration \citep{mukhoti2020calibrating, karandikar2021soft}, these findings seem limited or not universally consistent.
 Therefore, further investigation into this topic using our dataset could yield valuable insights.

-\textbf{Experiment Setup:}~We created a scatter plot for all models and models with accuracy greater than 90\% on ECE versus Accuracy.
-The experiment was conducted on CIFAR-10, and experiments for other datasets are included in the Appendix.
+\textbf{Experiment Setup:}~We created a scatter plot for all models and models with high accuracy on ECE versus Accuracy.
+The experiment was conducted on CIFAR-10.
+Experiments for other datasets are included in the Appendix~\ref{sec:Datasets}.

 \textbf{Discussion:}~Figure~\ref{fig:auc_ece_acccuracy_cifar10c} illustrates that when considering only models with accuracy over 90\% (as depicted in the left plot), a distinct pattern emerges: higher accuracy is associated with better calibration performance, whereas lower accuracy results in poorer calibration performance.
 However, when analyzing all models in TSS, this pattern is not evident.
 Therefore, it can be concluded that \textbf{the positive correlation between accuracy and calibration exists only among architectures with good prediction performance, challenging the previously hinted trade-off.}